Spritetm/picframe_colepd/www/README.md

 - Create database 'epd', grant user 'epd' all permissions
 - Create the structure:
   mysql -u epd -p epd < create-database.sql

+This also needs a image -> EPD binary program that is written in C to work.
+This needs to be compiled.
+To do so:
+- Make sure gcc and make are installed on the host
+- Install libgd-dev (the development package for libgd)
+- cd conv; make
+- Make sure php is allowed to run unix executables